treeform/vmath/README.md

 * `between` - Returns true if value is between min and max or equal to them.
 * `sign` - Returns the sign of a number, -1 or 1.
-* `quantize` - Makes v be multiple of n.
+* `quantize` - Makes v be a multiple of n.
 Rounding to integer quantize by 1.0.
 * `fractional` - Returns fractional part of a number.
 3.14 -> 0.14
 * `lerp` - Interpolates value between a and b.

 ## Angle functions

 * `fixAngle` - Make angle be from -PI to PI radians.
-* `angleBetween` - Angle between angle a and angle b.
+* `angleBetween` - Find the angle between angle a and angle b.
 * `turnAngle` - Move from angle a to angle b with step of v.

-## Vector and Matrix representation and benchmarks.
+## Vector and matrix representation and benchmarks.

-C compilers seem to optimize different representation differently.
-This is very surprising for us and vmath has 3 different ones:
+C compilers seem to optimize different representations differently.
+This is very surprising for us and vmath has 3 different implementations:

 * `-d:vmathObjBased` - A vector is an object of 3 floats.
-* `-d:vmathArrayBased` - A vectors is an array of 3 floats.
+* `-d:vmathArrayBased` - A vector is an array of 3 floats.
 * `-d:vmathObjArrayBased` (default) - A vector is an object that has an array of 3 floats.

 ```